-On February 21, 2025, the Parent Company's BOD approved the declaration of cash dividend of ₱0.06 per share amounting to approximately ₱581.8 million to shareholders of record as at March 7, 2025, payable on March 21, 2025.
+On February 21, 2025, the Parent Company's BOD approved the declaration of cash dividend of P0.06 per share amounting to approximately P581.8 million to shareholders of record as at March 7, 2025, payable on March 21, 2025.

 Belle has no set dividend policy, however, historically, it has been declaring dividends of P0.020/share to P0.180/share since 2014, and paused only during the COVID 19 Pandemic years of 2021 to 2022, and in 2024 when it conducted a tender offer for the shares of PLC.
-Dividends are paid to stockholders within 30 days from Board approval/declaration.

 There is no legal restriction that limits or would likely limit Belle's ability to pay dividends, aside from its retained earnings available for such.
+Dividends shall be paid to all shareholders on record within thirty (30) days from date of declaration